There are plenty of great resources for Packers content around the web, however there are a few that stand above the rest.

 Locked On Packers is another option as a podcast for Packers content-thirsty fans.
 It comes from host Peter Bukowski.
 We can’t say we agree with all of his takes, because we don’t, but he certainly sticks to his guns.
 The guests he brings on are often enjoyable, too.

-Acme Packing Company is SB Nation’s Packers site and is possibly the best place for breaking Packers news.
-They seem to always have their finger on the trigger when a story breaks.
+Acme Packing Company is SB Nation’s Packers site and is possibly the best place for reactions to breaking Packers news.
+They seem to always be ready to provide a take when a story breaks.
 You’ve definitely hit a breaking news link and been directed to their site before.

 Basaraski Productions is the absolute best YouTube channel for Packers highlights, player tributes and and all things (unofficial) Packers videos.
 If you want to get pumped, check out his channel.
 We recommend checking these out in the morning of game days, it just gets you going.